Everest (ID) Trading 10.5% Higher Over Last 7 Days

 About Everest

-Everest’s genesis date was December 11th, 2018.
+Everest’s launch date was December 11th, 2018.
 Everest’s total supply is 800,000,000 coins.
+The Reddit community for Everest is https://reddit.com/r/EverestDotOrg.
 Everest’s official Twitter account is @EverestDotOrg and its Facebook page is accessible here.
-The Reddit community for Everest is https://reddit.com/r/EverestDotOrg.
-Everest’s official website is www.everest.org.
+The official website for Everest is www.everest.org.

 Buying and Selling Everest

-It is usually not presently possible to purchase alternative cryptocurrencies such as Everest directly using U.S. dollars.
-Investors seeking to trade Everest should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Everest using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Everest directly using U.S. dollars.
+Investors seeking to trade Everest should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Everest using one of the aforementioned exchanges.

 Receive News & Updates for Everest Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Everest and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.